 A sleepless night is hard on the body, mind, and spirit.
-When these nights add up, the toll can be crushing.
+When these nights add up, the toll can be exhausting.
 A visit to the doctor may be best if the issue is chronic.
 But for occasional insomnia, some time-proven advice can help guide you towards restful slumber.
 If you’re struggling with falling asleep at night, we’ve got 10 useful strategies to help you overcome your insomnia.

 Cut out the caffeine

 Talk to any sleep expert, read any blog or book on healthy sleep patterns, or chat with your friends about their own experiences, and the advice will be the same: If you want to improve sleep quality and fall asleep at night with ease, cut down on or cut out the caffeine.
 Caffeine, as a stimulant, not only prevents people from falling asleep, it has the potential to wake folks up once they’ve dropped off.
 Switching from coffee to tea in the afternoon, or to decaf, can both help.
-But in truth, abstinence from caffeine is the best aid to insomnia there is.
+But in truth, abstinence from caffeine after early afternoon is the best aid to insomnia there is.

 Electronics in bed

 In the last decade, researchers have spent a lot of energy explaining how society’s increased use of electronic devices has affected our brain chemistry.
 It’s now widely accepted among sleep experts that the blue light emitted by electronic devices is bad for sleep.
 Likewise, increased time in front of laptops, smartphones, and other screens prevents the brain from winding down at night.
 If you go to bed at what you consider a sensible bedtime and can’t switch your brain off, consider turning the electronics off earlier.